-Subject Modern Foreign Languages (French/German/Spanish) Exam Board Edexcel Overview A Modern Foreign Language GCSE allows students to develop their ability to communicate with native speakers.
+Subject Modern Foreign Languages (French/ German/ Spanish) You must have studied your GCSE choice at KS3 Exam Board Edexcel Overview A Modern Foreign Language GCSE allows students to develop their ability to communicate with native speakers.
 They will study across a variety of contexts relevant to their age and interests and will also develop a greater awareness of foreign culture.
 Students will need to develop and use their knowledge and understanding of grammar progressively through their course of study.
 The course will involve: Speaking in the form of role-plays, discussions about photos and pictures and general conversation on set themes.
 Giving opinions and communicate a variety of information including questioning skills.
 Listening to a variety of target language speakers and situations so that you understand the language when you hear it spoken at normal speed.
 Reading a variety of texts in the target language, ranging from notices and signs to advertisements, leaflets, letters and magazine or newspaper articles Writing in a variety of styles from structured to more open-ended tasks including some formal and other more creative pieces.
 Developing your translation skills from and into the target language.
 Course Structure Questions across all four language skills are set in common contexts, addressing a range of relevant contemporary and cultural themes.
 They are organised into five themes, each broken down into topics and sub-topics.
-The five themes are: • Identity and culture • Local area, holiday, travel • School • Future aspirations, study and work • International and global dimension Assessment The course is linear with all examinations taking place at the end of Year 11.
+The five themes are: • My personal world • Lifestyle and wellbeing • My neighbourhood • Media and technology • Studying and my future • Travel and tourism Assessment The course is linear with all examinations taking place at the end of Year 11.
 You will be assessed in the four language skills: Listening, Speaking, and Writing.
 Each skill counts as 25% towards the final grade.
 You will take the GCSE examination at either Foundation or Higher Level.
 Career Opportunities Travel and Tourism, Hospitality, International Business, Translation, Teaching, Engineering, International Law, Media.
 Diplomatic Service and Foreign Office Languages make you more employable.
 Students with any language skills are in great demand in today's global market.
 You will be an asset to any employer.
 Further Information Mrs H O'Grady HOGrady@joycefrankland.org